ecita/limitd-redis/README.md

 -  `key`: the identifier of the bucket.
 -  `count`: the amount of tokens you need.
 This is optional and the default is 1.
 -  `configOverride`: caller-provided bucket configuration for this operation
 -  `erlIsActiveKey`: (string) the identifier of the ERL activation for the bucket.
-Must be passed for buckets that have ERL configured.
+Only mandatory to pass while operating on buckets that have ERL configured.
 -  `allowERL`: (boolean) optional. if set to true, the ERL feature will be allowed to be used.

 The result object has: